-Brooklyn Center fires city manager, gives mayor control of the police department following police shooting
+Brooklyn Center fires city manager, gives mayor control of the police department following fatal shooting

-The overhaul likely gives Mayor Mike Elliott the power to fire the police chief and police officers, one legal expert told The Washington Post.
+The overhaul is likely to give Mayor Mike Elliott the power to fire the police chief and police officers, one legal expert told The Washington Post.

-“At such a tough time, this will streamline things and establish a chain of command and leadership,” Elliott wrote after the motion passed by a 3 to 2 vote.
+“At such a tough time, this will streamline things and establish a chain of command and leadership,” Elliott wrote after the motion passed by a 3-to-2 vote.
 Elliott, who by law serves on the council, and two other members voted in the affirmative.

 An hour later, Elliott announced that Brooklyn Center had fired its city manager, Curt Boganey, and replaced him with the city’s deputy manager, Reggie Edwards.